parrt/AniML-java/README.md

 > ... each time a split in a tree is considered, a random sample of m predictors is chosen as split candidates from the full set of p predictors.
 The split is allowed to use only one of those m predictors. ...
-Suppose that there is one very strong predictor in the data set, along with a number of other moderately strong predictors.
+Suppose that there is one very strong predictor in the elements set, along with a number of other moderately strong predictors.
 Then in the collection of bagged trees, most or all of the trees will use this strong predictor in the top split.
 Consequently, all of the bagged trees will look quite similar to each other.